History of nuclear weapons: Second nuclear age

-All of the former Soviet bloc countries with nuclear weapons (Belarus, Ukraine, and Kazakhstan) transferred their warheads to Russia by 1996.
+All the non-Russian former Soviet bloc countries with nuclear weapons - Belarus, Ukraine, and Kazakhstan - transferred their warheads to Russia by 1996.

-South Africa also had an active program to develop uranium-based nuclear weapons, but dismantled its nuclear weapon program in the 1990s.
-Experts do not believe it actually tested such a weapon, though it later claimed it constructed several crude devices that it eventually dismantled.
+South Africa had an active program to develop uranium-based nuclear weapons but dismantled its nuclear weapon program in the 1990s.
+Experts do not believe it actually tested such a weapon, though it later claimed it constructed crude devices that it eventually dismantled.
 In the late 1970s American spy satellites detected a "brief, intense, double flash of light near the southern tip of Africa."
 Known as the Vela incident, it was speculated to have been a South African or possibly Israeli nuclear weapons test, though some feel that it may have been caused by natural events or a detector malfunction.

 Israel is widely believed to possess an arsenal of up to several hundred nuclear warheads, but this has never been officially confirmed or denied (though the existence of their Dimona nuclear facility was confirmed by Mordechai Vanunu in 1986).
-Several key US scientists involved in the American bomb making program, clandestinely helped the Israelis and thus played an important role in nuclear proliferation.
-One was Edward Teller, among others.
+Key US scientists involved in the American bomb program, clandestinely helped the Israelis and thus played an important role in nuclear proliferation, one was Edward Teller.

 In January 2004, Dr A. Q. Khan of Pakistan's programme confessed to having been a key mover in "proliferation activities", seen as part of an international proliferation network of materials, knowledge, and machines from Pakistan to Libya, Iran, and North Korea.

 North Korea announced in 2003 that it had several nuclear explosives.
 The first claimed detonation was the 2006 North Korean nuclear test, conducted on October 9, 2006.
 On May 25, 2009, North Korea continued nuclear testing, violating United Nations Security Council Resolution 1718.
 A third test was conducted on 13 February 2013, two tests were conducted in 2016 in January and September, followed by test a year later in September 2017.

 As part of the Budapest Memorandum on Security Assurances in 1994, the country of Ukraine surrendered its nuclear arsenal, left over from the USSR, in part on the promise that its borders would remain respected if it did so.
 In 2022 during the prelude to the 2022 Russian invasion of Ukraine, Russian President Vladimir Putin, as he had lightly done in the past, alleged that Ukraine was on the path to receiving nuclear weapons.
 According to Putin, there was a "real danger" that Western allies could help supply Ukraine, which appeared to be on the path to joining NATO, with nuclear arms.
 Critics labelled Putin's claims as "conspiracy theories" designed to build a case for an invasion of Ukraine.